 Walt Disney World: With twenty-four massive resort hotels (ranging from “value” to “deluxe”), Walt Disney World has plenty of room for all the many, many guests who travel a long ways to reach the destination resort.
 Even if Disney’s cavalcade of hotels is convenient, it’s also pricey.
 Families might find it prudent to stay in one of the thousands of hotels just outside Disney’s property, getting the same beds and the same air conditioning for half the cost.
 To make sure that doesn’t happen, Disney incentivizes on-site stays in many ways.
 Just one is that only guests staying at official Resort hotels get to pre-book their FastPass+ selections months in advance.
 Otherwise, you get a 30-day head start so long as you’ve purchased tickets already.

 Disneyland: The itty-bitty Disneyland Resort has three resort hotels (all three of which would probably be categorized as "moderate" or “deluxe” by Walt Disney World’s pricing standards).
-They do typically fill up.
-However, only a teeny percentage of Disneyland visitors stay in them.
+Only a teeny percentage of Disneyland visitors stay in them.
 With such a lean toward local visitors, Disneyland doesn't need two dozen hotels.
 Even if it had them, staying off-property is a lot easier since Disneyland is so small, with TONS of hotels along the park's perimeter.
 To give perks to guests staying in Disneyland’s Official Resort hotels would be nonsensical.
 It may literally equate to the 1% of visitors getting 60-day advanced bookings, with 99% held off until later.